-Allbirds currently sells their products online on their official website and in about 40 retail stores.
+Allbirds currently sells their products online on their official website, online via Amazon, and in over 50 retail stores.
 The best place for most people to buy Allbirds shoes, especially if you live outside a metro area in the United States, is going to be online.

 Allbirds currently operates separate websites for 9 different regions, so you will see some different product availabilities across websites, such as between the USA customer website and the UK customer website.

-Allbirds currently ships to New Zealand, Australia, Canada, China, South Korea, Japan, the UK, Europe, and the United States.
+Allbirds currently ships to New Zealand, Australia, Canada, China, South Korea, Japan, the UK, most of Europe, and the United States.
 They are hoping to expand to more countries in the near future.
-Allbirds offers free standard shipping on online orders over a certain amount (e.g., $50 in USA, £50 in the UK), depending on your country.
+Allbirds offers free standard shipping on online orders over a certain amount (e.g., $75 in USA, £45 in the UK), depending on your country.
 So for most shoe orders, you will automatically be eligible for free shipping.

 They also have a 30-day return/exchange policy on their shoes so if you are not happy with your shoes within 30 days of your purchase you can return them for a refund or exchange them.
 Note that the return policy does differ by country so be sure to read the return and exchange policy for your own country before making your purchase.

 If you happen to live near a retail location then that can be a great place to try out their shoes in person, especially if you are new to their brand.
 There are currently over 50 Allbirds retail stores worldwide.
 The majority of the Allbirds stores are located in large cities in the USA like San Francisco, New York City, Chicago, Philadelphia, Atlanta, and Boston.